OPEN STUDIO RESIDENCy

 Haystack’s two-week Open Studio Residency is designed to foster artistic exploration at the highest level, and those selected for the highly-competitive program attend for free.

-The Haystack Fab Lab is open and available, providing an opportunity for experimentation with digital fabrication as a way for residents to augment and complement their creative practices.
-In addition to open studios, there is time for participants to share work and discuss ideas across disciplines.
+The Haystack Fab Lab will also be open and available, providing an opportunity for experimentation with digital fabrication as a way for Residents to augment and complement their creative practices.
+In addition to open studios, there will be time for Residents to share work and discuss ideas, interests, and influences across disciplines.
 Individuals working in craft, art, design, writing, and other creative disciplines—and who are self-directed and focused—are encouraged to apply.

 The Open Studio Residency program is generously supported by Haystack’s Windgate Foundation Endowment for Programs.